sophiadaidai/MachineLearning/README.md

 # MachineLearning

-This folder includes some machine learning mini-project practices in python (using packages like sklearn and nltk)
+This folder includes some machine learning mini projects in python (using packages like sklearn and nltk).